 - Fresh Herbs – Add a sprinkle of fresh herbs like cilantro or parsley to balance out some of the heat.

 - Sauce – If you aren’t a fan of the honey garlic sauce, swap it out with any other sauce you like best!
-Buffalo sauce or a creamy sauce like tzatziki or Ranch taste great.
+Buffalo sauce or creamy sauces like tzatziki or ranch are all worth trying!

 How to Make This Honey Garlic Baked Cauliflower Recipe